performances musical themes about Norman Perryman

 “In this series, my aim is to combine my experience in portraiture with my passion for music, to create paintings which are not merely celebrity portraits, but which make you feel you can hear the music.
 The background colors and forms, the abstract calligraphic rhythms in the paint and the gestures of movement and performance in these works, are therefore all just as important as the portrait.

 The great performers portrayed were very happy with my paintings of them in action.
-Yehudi Menuhin, who knew my work very well and owned several paintings, once said at the opening of one of my exhibitions: "Perryman is a musician, who makes music with his paintbrush".
-That summarizes what I’m about pretty well.
-It was Maestro Kurt Masur who suggested that I take this work on tour.
-Jessye Norman sat for an hour signing prints of her painting for admirers, and word has it that Kiri Te Kanawa had a dress made like the one I invented for her painting.
+Some of them phoned me: Yehudi Menuhin, who knew my work very well and owned several paintings, left a precious message: "Norman, it's just Yehudi, to tell you that I love the painting – one of the best that have been made of me.
+All my thanks".
+Conductor Carlo-Maria Giulini: "Is Giulini here.
+I want to thank you for this beautiful disegno".
+Conductor Andris Nelsons exclaimed: "That's exactly how I feel when I'm conducting".
+Soprano Jessye Norman sat for an hour signing prints of her painting for admirers, and word has it that soprano Kiri Te Kanawa had a dress made like the one I invented for her painting.

 I’ve somehow developed an ability to empathize intensely with all of my subjects and to identify with their musical interpretations.
 I would like to thank each of the great musicians who have, sometimes unwittingly, inspired and moved me to paint from the heart and to give form to these wonderful musical experiences”.